How to Deliver a Successful Security Scheme

 By raising project concerns and asking questions at such an early stage you can provide clients with an opportunity to save money and ensure that the best scheme is being delivered.
-It is better to flush out concerns ahead of time rather reaching the end and realising that small problem has become a lot more costly.
+It is better to flush out concerns ahead of time rather than reaching the end and realising that a small problem has become a lot more costly.

 2. Time is of the essence